(Florida Fortuna Variety)

 Registered in the United States as Florida Radience.

 Fruit & Plant Characteristics

-Florida Fortuna is a short-day cultivar released by the University of Florida strawberry variety development program.
-Selected for earliness, fruit quality and productivity, the variety adapts to high value, fresh market, and winter production regions.
+Florida Fortuna is a short-day strawberry cultivar released by the University of Florida strawberry variety development program.
+Selected for earliness, fruit quality, and productivity, the variety adapts to high value, fresh market, and winter production regions.

-Florida Fortuna produces a high percentage of large, attractive, and uniformly shaped fruit early in the season.
+The Florida Fortuna strawberry variety produces a high percentage of large, attractive, and uniformly shaped fruit early in the season.
 It holds its fruit size and shape throughout its production cycle.

 The seeds of the fruit are slightly sunken below the surface, giving the Florida Fortuna strawberry variety a glossy, bright red color.
 The fruit ships well and tastes as good as it looks.

 The Fortuna™ strawberry brand has dominated the Spanish strawberry industry for many years, at times comprising over 50% of the Spanish acreage.

 Florida Fortuna runners well in the nursery field.
 Nurserymen should take special care, however, to avoid stress to the plants both during the growing season and at time of harvest.
 Nursery producers should utilize foundation level mother stock (G2) to establish their fields.
 Select well drained soils on which to propagate nursery stock.
 Avoid oversaturation at time of irrigation.
 Excessive applications of nitrogen will weaken the plants in the nursery field.
 Plants should be lifted at the mid-point of the nursery harvest season to avoid transplanting into hot conditions in the fruiting field.

 Since a plant’s life extends from the nursery field into the fruit production field, to avoid fungicide resistance, only multisite fungicides should be used for disease control in the nursery field.
 This will allow fruit growers the flexibility to use more targeted methods, minimizing the risk of the development of fungicide resistance.